-My first knowledge of the CPRS closure was the email on Friday that I read while sitting with my daughter in emergency at the Royal Children's Hospital.
-I had no warning this was happening and feel fortunate to be surrounded by other families at the barbecue on Sunday just gone, feeling the same sense of anger, anxiety and pure disbelief that this has happened.
+My first knowledge of the CPRS closure was the email on Friday that I read whilst sitting with my daughter in emergency at - the Royal Children's Hospital (RCH) - just gone - feeling the same sense of anger, anxiety and pure disbelief that this has happened.

+\dots I had no warning this was happening and feel fortunate to be surrounded by other families at the BBQ (on Sunday) -

 My 11-year-old has experienced chronic constipation since birth and started school with faecal incontinence.
-After seeing multiple professionals for several years, we were referred to the paediatric gastroenterologist at the Royal Children's Hospital.
-This was our pathway that landed us to the CPRS team around five years ago.
-My daughter had an appendicostomy and a Chait button inserted.
-The surgery has been life-changing.
-Medically, we can clear her bowel out every day.
-However, there are regular complications, such as blocked tubes, rashes, bleeding from the stoma, dislodged Chait button and occasionally impaction still occurring.

-Many of the complications have been managed at home, with timely advice from the CPRS clinical nurses and stomal nurses preventing hospital admissions.
+After seeing multiple professionals for several years, we were referred to the Paediatric gastroenterologist at RCH ...
+This was our pathway that landed us in the CPRS team about 5 years ago.
+My daughter had an appendicostomy and chait button inserted.
+The surgery has been life changing.
+Medically we can clear her bowel out every day.
+However, there are regular complications such as blocked tubes, rashes, bleeding from the stoma, dislodged chait button and occasionally impaction still occur.
+Many of the complications have been managed at home with timely advice from the CPRS clinical nurses and stomal nurses preventing hospital admissions.

 We live in Ocean Grove.
 Our closest hospital is Geelong.
 We found one incontinence physiotherapist that had some understanding of our daughter's condition.
-However, local GPs do not have confidence to address complications and tell us we need to go back to hospital, particularly the Royal Children's Hospital, for advice.
-We also attended Geelong Hospital for an inpatient admission prior to the CPRS.
+However, local GP's do not have confidence to address complications and tell us we need to go back to RCH, for advice.
+We have also attended Geelong hospital for an inpatient admission prior to CPRS.
 My daughter experienced treatment that has had lasting psychological impacts and has left us without any confidence that our local ED is a viable option.
-In short, we have no other option but to travel to the Royal Children's Hospital for specialised care.
+In short, we have no other option but to travel to RCH for specialised care.

-The psychological impact of colorectal conditions is very real.
-My daughter has gone through periods of anxiety related to her condition and feeling very isolated and unable to share with her friends due to extreme embarrassment.
-She has missed several days of school due to home treatment, hospitalisation and travel to the Royal Children's.
+The psychological impact of colorectal conditionals is very real.
+My daughter has gone through periods of anxiety related to her condition and feeling very isolated and unable to share with her friends due to embarrassment.
+She has missed several days of school due to home treatment, hospitalisation or travel to RCH.
 This has had severe impacts on her learning at school.

 Colorectal conditions are isolating.
-They are not seen in the media, featured on the Good Friday Appeal or talked about by those that are impacted.
-They are extremely isolating conditions that no-one understands or wants to hear about.

-The CPRS team have created a wonderfully safe place for my child and me to share my worries, concerns and questions and to have them met with unqualified understanding, care, kindness and solutions.
-More importantly, having a small, accessible and responsive team has prevented small complications ending up in ED for yet another admission.
+They are not seen in media, featured on the Good Friday appeal or talked about by those that are impacted.
+They are extremely isolating conditions that no one understands or wants to hear about.
+The CPRS team have created a wonderfully safe place for my child and myself to share my worries, concerns and questions and to have them met with unqualified understanding and solutions.
+More importantly having a small, accessible and responsive team has prevented small complications ending up in ED for yet another admission.
 Additionally, the CPRS picnic has created a tribe of 'button buddies' that have a special bond that is quite unlike any other friendship.
-They see other kids with buttons like their own and offer support to each other in a way that adults around them are unable to do in quite the same way.
-This has been created by the CPRS team, who listened to their little people and created a space for this to happen.
-Medical care is so much more than physical for these kids.
+They see other kids with buttons like their own and offer support to each other in a way that adults around them are unable to do in such the same way.
+This has been created by the CPRS team who listened to their little people and created a space for this to happen.
+Medical care is so much more than the physical for these kids.